Long-distant shooters fall into one of two broad categories: the hit-and-run...

 Criminal snipers and active shooters

-Criminal sniper and active shooter incidences represent chilling threats that can happen anywhere, anytime.
+The threat of sniper and active shooter attacks is chilling because they can occur at any time, in any place.
 Yet, their methods and motivations differ.
-The active shooter engages in a systematic, close-range assault, moving among victims.
-A sniper, however, shoots from distant vantage points, mostly from a position of concealment and/or cover.
+The active-shooter engages in a systematic, close-range assault, moving among victims.

-A sniper attack is rarely a spontaneous event.
-They are meticulously planned endeavors that involve weapon acquisition, ammunition stockpiling, camouflage preparation, scouting, and rigorous practice.
+Snipers, however, typically fire from concealed, long-range positions.
+These are rarely spontaneous incidents.
+Instead, they’re meticulously planned endeavors that involve weapon acquisition, ammunition stockpiling, camouflage preparation, scouting, and rigorous practice.

 Sniper archetypes: hit-and-run vs. barricaded perpetrators

-The barricaded perpetrators attack their targets and stay in their positions.
+Barricaded snipers attack their targets and stay in their location.
 They continue their rampage until the police stop them, or they end the attack on their own—like Stephen Paddock, the Las Vegas shooter from 2017.

 Lee Harvey Oswald: Kennedy's assassin

 Probably the most famous sniper is Lee Harvey Oswald who, on November 22, 1963, assassinated U.S. President John F. Kennedy in Dallas, Texas.
-Just two days after this fateful act, Oswald himself fell victim to an assassin's bullet, fired by Jack Ruby, as the police transported him to the county jail.
+Only two days later, Jack Ruby fatally shot Oswald as police transferred him to the county jail.

 Oswald was a hit-and-run sniper who abandoned his Italian Carcano (also known as “Mannlicher-Carcano”) M91/38 bolt-action rifle immediately after shooting Kennedy and exited the Depository building, where he worked.
 The police later arrested him at the Texas Theater.